kenwals/shinrin-yoku/README.md

 ### Scope

-This is a fictional meetup group, so there is no limitations on the content .
+This is a fictional meetup group, so there are no limitations on the content.
 The site will be made to an MVP first, and if there is additional time, content/features will can be added.

 **User stories**

-1. As a visitor to the site, I want to read about forest bathing and it's benefits, so that I can decide if I wish to take part.
+1. As a visitor to the site, I want to read about forest bathing and its benefits, so that I can decide if I wish to take part.
-2. As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.
+2. As a visitor to the site, I want to register my details, so I can be added to an email list to receive updates.
 3. As a visitor to the site, I want to view nice pictures of nature.
 4. As a visitor to the site, I want to read about locations of future forest bathing events.
-5. As the site owner , I want to promote my service and have participants for meetups.
+5. As the site owner, I want to promote my service and have participants for meetups.
-6. As the site owner , I want to promote the benefits of Trees and nature in our environment.
+6. As the site owner, I want to promote the benefits of Trees and nature in our environment.

 ### Structure

 Site is put together using HTML, the Bootstrap framework and CSS.

-Site is one page with three sections , suitable for visits from mobile phones.
-Navigation between sections can be done via the navbar or by call to action buttons .
+Site is one page with three sections, suitable for visits from mobile phones.
+Navigation between sections can be done via the navbar or by call to action buttons.

 ### Skeleton

-Mobile use a first approach - one page site , navigation menu at the top.
+Mobile use a first approach - one page site, navigation menu at the top.

 Section 1 - Home page - Navbar at top .
 Hero image below.
-With brief headline paragraph. under that a mid section with introduction paragraph.
+With brief headline paragraph. under that a mid-section with introduction paragraph.

-Section 2 - About page -  Here is displayed various panels of either Text or images promoting forest bathing , in a gallery format.
+Section 2 - About page -  Here is displayed various panels of either Text or images promoting forest bathing, in a gallery format.

-Section 3 - Contact page - Email subscribe form , contact information and links to various social media channels in footer section.
+Section 3 - Contact page - Email subscribe form, contact information and links to various social media channels in footer section.

 **Wireframe**